-I started Katie’s nutrition plan on April 28.
+I started my nutrition plan on April 28.
 My ‘perceived set’ body weight was 133 pounds and the percentage of body fat as recorded on my home scale hovered at 27%.
-Within four weeks of following Katie’s nutrition plan my weight dropped to 128 pounds!
+Within four weeks of following the nutrition plan my weight dropped to 128 pounds!
 A solid five pound weight loss by changing what I ate, when I ate, and how much I ate.
 Weighing in under 130 is a HUGE deal for me; it usually took a weekly running volume of 15-25 miles to achieve and maintain this weight.
 I always thought I needed to run to maintain a lower number on the scale!
 I now know different.
 This is unchartered territory for me!

 *Note, the only change in my workout is that I added a consistent third weight training session each week.
 The main variable that was altered in this eight week period was my nutrition and more consistent water intake.